aishdwivedi27/solar_lead_mvp/README.md

   unset in the environment -> Gemini's free tier is used instead.
 - To test the Gemini path locally, comment out `ANTHROPIC_API_KEY` in `.env` while leaving `GEMINI_API_KEY` set -- the app falls through to Gemini exactly as it would on Render.

+### Geocoding: Nominatim first, OpenCage as a metered fallback

+Nominatim (OpenStreetMap data) is always tried first and is free with no key.
+When it only resolves an address to a road or area -- because the building itself isn't mapped in OSM -- and `OPENCAGE_API_KEY` is set, `geocoding.py` retries the address against the OpenCage Geocoding API, which blends OSM with other open address datasets and isn't limited by the same OSM gaps.
+The Nominatim result is kept whenever OpenCage doesn't do any better.

+Because OpenCage's free trial is capped and rate-limited, the fallback is metered on three fronts:

+- **On-disk cache** (`opencage_geocode_cache.json`) -- a given address is never re-requested.
+- **On-disk daily counter** (`opencage_daily_usage.json`) -- requests stop once
+  `OPENCAGE_DAILY_REQUEST_LIMIT` is hit for the day, regardless of lead volume.
+- **Per-call pacing** -- a request is never sent less than one second after the previous one, per OpenCage's 1-request/second free-trial limit.

+All three are guarded by a single process-local lock, which is sufficient because the app runs as one FastAPI/uvicorn process with no multi-worker access to the same files.

 ## Run